-The animals also have a number of variations which further develop the theme of the each animal, but always with the the context of the core 5 Element Principles.
+The animals also have a number of variations which further develop the theme of each animal, but always within the context of the core 5 Element Principles.

 At the intermediate level, the curriculum includes contains several other empty hand forms, such as the Combined Form, the Five Element Linking Form, and Za Shi Chui.

 Weapons play an important role in the Xingyquan since it was originally developed from battlefield arts.
 Since spear and saber which were the main military cold weapons' in ancient times it is thought they had an influence on the creation of the art.

 Xingyi also has it's own system of two person training called Joined Hands in additional to Body conditioning, iron palm training, and Free Sparring (Shan Shou or San Da).

 Intermediate and advanced students will learn the Qigong and Neigong of Xingyi.
 Thi is the key to understanding the advanced exoteric and esoteric aspects of Xingyi, refining the 3 levels of Jin (Ming Jin, An Jin, Hu Jin) and making it an effective internal martial art.
 Without the internal Qi and Shen (Spirit) work, you might have an effective martial art form a mechanical perspective, but the deep internal work is required to reach it's full potential.

 Click the Button Below to Unlock the Qi Power of Any Posture, Move or Stance

 Discover The 3 Secret Keys Every Instructor Needs To Unlock the Qi Power of Any Posture, Move, Or Stance